vsm/nlp-to-vsm/README.md

 ### A necessary ambition

 This project is quite ambitious and may eventually become the topic of an X-people-year project.
-Therefore we want to emphasize that our main goal – apart from some preliminary coding – is to **initiate discussions and intellectual crossovers** towards achieving these goals.
+Therefore we want to emphasize that our main goal – apart from some preliminary coding – is to **initiate discussions and intellectual cross-pollinations** towards achieving these goals.

+### Q&amp;A

+Questions &amp; answers and **further thoughts** are collected in GitHub [**Issues**](https://github.com/vsm/nlp-to-vsm/issues).